ejpcmac/git-z/README.md

 ### Linux (Debian)

-With Docker installed on your machine, you can run:
+From inside a Nix devshell, you can run:

-    $ ./build-deb.sh
+    $ build-deb

-You should then find a Debian package in `target/debian/`.
+You should then find a Debian package in `target/x86_64-unknown-linux-musl/debian/`.

 ### Windows